magptr/EasyCookEditor/README.md

    * Click **Auto-Detect** to automatically read project culture settings.

 ### Advanced Options
-You can toggle additional cook flags
+* You can toggle additional cook flags, the most commonly used ones are included as checkboxes. but....
-Optionally, add extra command-line flags in the **Extra Command Line Flags** box Quoted fragments are preserved and correctly escaped.
+* Optionally, add extra command-line flags in the **Extra Command Line Flags** box
+* Quoted fragments are preserved and correctly escaped.

 ### Preview and Copy
 * The Generated Command Line updates automatically as you adjust settings or add assets/folders